Rails i18n: LIT Internationalization. The New Translation

 For more details, see readme at lit's official GitHub repository.

-A huge thank you goes out to Michał Buszkiewicz for invaluable help during the creation of this article.
+A huge thank you goes out to Michał Buszkiewicz for his invaluable help during the creation of this article.